Dafna Michaelson Jenet

-Dafna Michaelson Jenet (born November 14, 1972) is an American politician serving as a Democratic member of the Colorado Senate representing District 21.
-She previously served in the Colorado House of Representatives representing House District 32 and, prior to redistricting, District 30, which covered a portion of Adams County including parts of Commerce City, Aurora, Brighton, Henderson, Bennett, Keensburg, Strasburg, and Thornton.
-She was elected to that seat in 2016, unseating Republican incumbent JoAnn Windholz.
+Dafna Michaelson Jenet (born November 14, 1972) is an American politician who served as a Democratic member of the Colorado House of Representatives from January, 2017 to September, 2023, and the Colorado Senate as President Pro Tempore, representing District 21 from her appointment in September of 2023 to her resignation in February of 2026.

+Michaelson Jenet is most well known for creating the I Matter program in 2021 through House Bill 21-1258, a program which provides six free sessions of therapy to any school aged kid in Colorado in English and in Spanish without requiring insurance.
+She made the program permanent in 2024 with Senate Bill 24-001.

 Michaelson Jenet and her husband Michael Jenet founded the nonprofit Journey Institute.
 She is the sister of Yehiel Mark Kalish, the only rabbi to serve in the Illinois House of Representatives.

 She published her first book, It Takes a Little Crazy to Make a Difference, in 2015.
 The book, which describes her yearlong tour of all 50 states in 2009, won the 2015 International Book Award in the social change category.
 She published her second book, Peanut's Legacy, in 2017.
 In it, she describes the loss of her final pregnancy.

 Michaelson Jenet serves as Chair of House Public and Behavioral Healthcare and Human Services Committee.
 She also serves on the Legislative Audit Committee and on the House Education Committee,2 and was chair of the Interim School Safety Committee in 2019.
 In 2018, Michaelson Jenet was elected caucus chair by her peers in the General Assembly.
+In 2025, she was elected Senate President Pro Tempore by her peers.

-In August 2023 she was selected by a vacancy committee to represent District 21 in the Colorado Senate, succeeding Dominick Moreno.
+In August 2023, she was selected by a vacancy committee to represent District 21 in the Colorado Senate, succeeding Dominick Moreno.